Neuschwanstein Castle

 The Study features frescoes showing scenes from Tannhäuser.
 Ludwig’s bedroom is dominated by a giant Gothic-style bed decorated with intricate carvings.
 The Throne Room, which has no throne, resembles a church interior and includes a large mosaic floor and a chandelier that resembles a huge crown.
 The Singers’ Hall has an elaborately decorated ceiling and many impressive chandeliers and candelabra.
 The Salon is decorated with scenes from Wagner’s opera Lohengrin.

 However, Ludwig II was only to live in his castle for 172 days.
-At his death in 1886, the "new fortress" was not yet complete.
-The keep had been started on but was left unfinished; the "ladies' quarters" on the southern side of the upper courtyard were completed in simple form by 1891.
+At his death in 1886, the “new fortress” was not yet complete.
+The keep had been started on but was left unfinished; the “ladies’ quarters” on the southern side of the upper courtyard were completed in a simple form by 1891.

-Neuschwanstein Castle Visitor information:
+Neuschwanstein Castle Visitor Information

 Today, Neuschwanstein is among the most visited castles and fortresses in Europe.
 1.3 million people a year look through the “fairytale king’s castle”, which inspired Walt Disney’s “Cinderella’s Castle” in Disneyland.

-And in fact Schloss Neuschwanstein, nestled in one of the most beautiful landscapes of the eastern Allgaeu region, creates such a fairytale-like impression on the approaching observer that it could be from another world.
+And in fact, Schloss Neuschwanstein, nestled in one of the most beautiful landscapes of the eastern Allgaeu region, creates such a fairytale-like impression on the approaching observer that it could be from another world.

 For more information about Neuschwanstein Castle Tours and Interesting Facts visit NeuschwansteinCastle.net